Auschwitz & Birkenau Guided Tour with Transfers & Optional Private Tour, Krakow

 Get your booking confirmed instantly

-Explore the preserved ruins of gas chambers, barracks, watch towers, and latrines to glimpse the lives of those who passed through these camps during their dark history.
+Witness preserved ruins such as gas chambers, barracks, watch towers, and latrines to gain insight into the lives of those who passed through these camps during your visit.

-Auschwitz I, originally constructed as a detention center for Polish citizens in the year 1939, later became infamous as a site of mass extermination.
+Originally constructed as a detention center for Polish citizens in 1939, Auschwitz I later became infamous as a site of mass extermination until its liberation by the First Ukrainian Front on January 27th, 1945.

-Access includes round-trip transfers from and to Krakow by AC vehicle (van or mini-bus)
+Access with round-trip transfers from and to Krakow by AC vehicle (van or mini-bus).

-One option is between Private or regular group tour (optional)
+One option is a private or regular group tour with interactive learning experiences (optional).

-Return on provided headsets to hear the guide clearly throughout Your Experience with Interactive Learning and Personalized Tour elements
+Return headsets to hear the guide clearly throughout the excursion.

 Individual Costs